 Everything about the typography in your logo—from the typeface(s) to the weights, kerning, and capitalization—should telegraph your brand style and message.
 (An edgier brand may incorporate weathered text and an Old English font, for example.)
 Does the choice of typography used in your logo really represent you?

 Colors have a language too, and each evoke different emotional responses.
 Have you researched the color psychology behind the colors you’re committing to, and do they align with your brand?
+If working with an agency such as these logo designers in London, validate their color choices by sharing the rationale behind them.

 Your logo should be easy to read—both close up and far away.
 Can people read your logo?